 Kegels can help!

-A couple sets of Kegels every day can really go a long way.
+A couple of sets of Kegels every day can really go a long way (start out with three sets—morning, noon, and night).
 These exercises strengthen the pelvic floor so it goes back to keeping the urethra shut.
 The best part is that they can be done pretty much anywhere and anytime!
+Not sure how to do a Kegel?
+Here’s how:

 It might feel natural to try drinking less water to keep yourself from having to go to the bathroom.
 But dehydration creates its own problems, and staying hydrated is particularly important after pregnancy.
 So keep drinking those eight glasses—though it might help to spread them out throughout the day.